oweb36/mws-docs/Freedom Boards/Future.md

 	FEN would also be more paranoid of the whole world and its evilness to add spice.
 He fears a lot now.
 RBC also would be more paranoid and cautious like I said.

 	FEN being less sane than before means that he would suffer more mental disorders, but him being saner means that he would have more control.
 So he is more chill and more volatile, but when he melts down he's crazier.

+	Also despite him being way more chill, he is way more sociable.
+He will talk more than his younger self and he can do crap you know.
+He now can trash talk others and roast them, but he is nice when sociable and everything is right.

+	Also ToshyFEN as a whole would gain another side.
+Stealth Assassin side.
+He can assassinate others if needed.
+Way more competent.
 - [ ] [Aufs](Aufs.md) is more normal.

 	Aufs is more normal.
 He is less weird than before, but he is more stalking than before.
 Aufs also opens up even more.